raquelxmoss/recipes/my-own-recipes/yogurt.md

 # Homemade Yogurt (oven method)

-- 950 ml milk
+- 2l milk
-- 1/4 cup cream
-- 2 Tbsp yogurt
+- 3-4 Tbsp yogurt

 ## Method

-- Add milk and cream to pot and slowly bring to a bare simmer, until bubbles form around the edges, 82 - 93 C. If you do this slowly, it'll be less sour, apparently.
+- Add milk to pot and slowly bring to a bare simmer, until bubbles form around the edges, 82 - 93 C. If you do this slowly, it'll be less sour, apparently.
 Stir the milk occasionally as it heats.
+It should take 45-50 min.

 - Remove pot from heat and let cool to 43 to 48 degrees.